Nockiest/vercel-perinka/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+adding of documents
+extract all documents into single pages in jpg format rename them image-1 image-2 ... etc using bulkRenamer function put them into the public folder under in a directory add new flipbook to read/flipbook with necesarry props done